Dreamy and romantic, probably every one of us has once dreamt of waltzing around a grand ballroom in lockstep with a gorgeous partner.

 When he saw a student vandalizing the car of the Principal of a high school, he offered to teach kids ballroom dancing in order to instill a sense of respect, discipline, trust, and teamwork.

-Gradually, he gained the trust and love of the kids, leading them to great success and futures.
+Pierre was offered a bunch of troublemakers, but in the end, he gained the trust and love of the kids, leading them to great success and futures.

+The movie has an interesting mix of attractive choreography, romantic drama, as well as social commentaries.
 Not many movies these days have the same mixture of elements that Take The Lead has got.
 That makes it an intriguing watch from beginning to end.

 Unfortunately, reviews aren’t quite so kind.
 Take The Lead received a rather mediocre 55/100 on Metacritic.
 Rotten Tomatoes gave it a 5.4/10.
+Despite lauding the choreography and the cast, most reviewers found the plot to be a bit too bland and predictable.

 They got an interesting mixture of themes and elements going on, but the writers didn’t seem to be able to tie them together into a memorable and original story.